Continuing Education Activity

 After obtaining a history, the healthcare provider may find the source of violence is due to a biological source such as described above.
 In these instances, treating the underlying medical condition may lead to a quick resolution of the violent behavior.

-If the source of violence is undetermined or the violent behavior must be addressed urgently, first line management should be through de-escalation.
+If the source of violence is undetermined or the violent behavior must be addressed urgently, first-line management should be through de-escalation.
 However, safety precautions should be implemented before making any attempts at de-escalation.
 This includes calling security and others to assist, remove untrained individuals from the room to decrease the risk of injury to medical staff, and eliminating potential weapons from the room.
 Seclusion to a private room with decreased stimuli will provide a sense of calm.
 While still assuring a safe exit from the room, staff should either sit or stand with an open stance.
 The healthcare provider should make every effort to establish a good report and make the patient feel respected.
 Asking open-ended questions and repeating the patient's concerns will help the patient feel that all complaints have been adequately addressed.
-If the patient's aggression improves with these techniques, medications should be discussed before administration to prevent re-escalation of violent behavior.
+If the patient's aggression improves with these techniques, medications should be discussed before administration to prevent the re-escalation of violent behavior.
 If de-escalation techniques are unsuccessful, pharmacological intervention may be necessary.

 After failed attempts at de-escalation in the undifferentiated or acutely violent patient, pharmacological treatment regimens may be tailored optimally to the situation.

 Patients with mild agitation and mild verbal violence may benefit most from oral medications.
 In patients with moderate agitation and escalating violent behavior, intranasal or intramuscular administration will likely be necessary.
 The American College of Emergency Physicians (ACEP) recommends the use of typical antipsychotics (haloperidol 2 to 5 mg orally, intramuscularly, or intravenously [PO/IM/IV] and droperidol 5 mg IM) or benzodiazepines (lorazepam 2 mg PO/IM/IV or midazolam 2 to 5 mg IM) for violent patients requiring rapid management.
 These medications may be administered intranasally, intramuscularly, or intravenously.
+Patients early in pregnancy can be treated with diphenhydramine.

 If IV access has not yet been established, intranasal administration will have the quickest onset and is most likely to reduce the need for further escalation of treatment.
 In patients with acute psychosis, antipsychotics are considered first-line.
 Benzodiazepines may also be used independently or in addition to antipsychotics.
-Using a combination of antipsychotics and benzodiazepines has a synergistic effect and theoretical lower dosing requirement.
+Using a combination of antipsychotics and benzodiazepines has a synergistic effect and theoretically lower dosing requirements.
 However, studies have not consistently shown improved control of agitation or violent behavior.

-If a patient is imminently violent, medications with faster peak plasma level such as olanzapine (5 to 10 mg IM) or ziprasidone (10 to 20 mg IM) can be injected intramuscularly but will likely require more repeated dosing in comparison to other alternatives.
+If a patient is imminently violent, medications with faster peak plasma levels such as olanzapine (5 to 10 mg IM) or ziprasidone (10 to 20 mg IM) can be injected intramuscularly but will likely require more repeated dosing in comparison to other alternatives.

 In patients with acute psychosis, antipsychotics are considered first-line.
 Benzodiazepines may also be used independently or in addition to antipsychotics.